Police launch investigations into assault on Odododiodoo MP

 - Akufo-Addo should be loaned to the USA to help solve their problems - Ken Agyapong brags

-- I’ve my failings but tribalism not part of them - Akufo-Addo
+- I have my failings but tribalism not part of them - Akufo-Addo

 - Read all related articles